sherenewso2/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 ## Resource-set operations
 <ApiLifecycle access="beta" />
 These operations allow the creation and manipulation of resource sets as custom collections of resources.
-Resource-sets are used to assign [custom roles](#custom-role-operations) to administrators.
+Resource-sets are used to assign [custom roles](#custom-role-operations) to administrators, scoped to the designated resources..

 ### Create resource set
 <ApiOperation method="post" url="/api/v1/iam/resource-sets" />